ajnelson/regxml_extractor/README.md

 This program depends on The Sleuth Kit, Fiwalk, Python, Hivex and libxml2.

+### Hivex

-To install hivex, you must have the following packages installed (assuming a default environment for the named distros):
+To build hivex, you must have the following packages installed (assuming a default environment for the named distros):

 Fedora 16: gcc libxml2-devel python-devel

 Ubuntu 12.04: libxml2-dev python-dev

+To build from Git source (not tarballs), also include these packages:

+Fedora 16: TODO

+Ubuntu 12.04: git libtool autopoint ocaml autoconf libxml2-dev python-dev python-dateutil

 A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex/tree/nelson_ifip12) (note the branch `nelson_ifip12`).
+Package dependencies are as above.

+### Fiwalk and The Sleuth Kit

 To install Fiwalk, compile The Sleuth Kit provided [here](https://github.com/kfairbanks/sleuthkit/tree/FIwalk_dev) (note the branch `FIwalk_dev`).

-This Fiwalk, embedded in The Sleuth Kit, has a dependency on Java (javac in particular), which can be satisfied with the Oracle Java Development Kit (JDK) RPM.
+This Fiwalk, embedded in The Sleuth Kit, has a dependency on Java (javac in particular), which can be satisfied with the Oracle Java Development Kit (JDK) RPM, or the openjdk package noted below.

+Fedora Core 16: TODO

+Ubuntu 12.04: openjdk-7-jdk

+Fiwalk in particular requires a path augmentation or a prefix adjustment.

+In Ubuntu, the standard "./configure && make && make install" puts a TSK library in "/usr/local/lib", and Fiwalk does not find this.
+For now, either augment LD_LIBRARY_PATH in your shell's .rc file (e.g. .bashrc for bash): export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"

+Or configure to place TSK in /usr:
+./configure --prefix=/usr && make && sudo make install

-Your environment's PYTHONPATH variable must include the Fiwalk python directory, which would be under:
+Last, for regxml_extractor to work, your environment's PYTHONPATH variable (which can also be set in .bashrc) must include the Fiwalk python directory, which would be under:
-    <sleuthkit directory>/tools/fiwalk/python
+    <sleuthkit source directory>/tools/fiwalk/python
-This is to include an udpated dfxml.py.
+This is to include an updated dfxml.py.

 ## References